fzyzcjy/flutter_rust_bridge/website/docs/guides/custom/codegen.md

 It is equivalent to provide a parameter using the three approaches below.

+In addition, you can provide configs by both configuration file / pubspec.yaml and command line at the same time.
+The latter takes precedence when in conflict.

 ### Configuration file

 The suggested mode to run `flutter_rust_bridge_codegen`,